Proprietary drug: Promoting influx of income to pharmaceutical research industry

 Proprietary drug market is protected by its patent.
 As a result, its market exclusivity basis allows proprietary drugs to be highly profitable and commercially successful.
 Usually, pharmaceutical research is a lengthy, highly demanding, rarely successful, costly and risky investment.
 It is usually associated with a disinterested merchandise in the economic world.
 However, once a successful experimental drug candidate is registered as a proprietary drug product, the patent legally ensures a long-term dominance in the exclusive market which is free of imitative generic drug.
 Generating a stable and considerable net income to cover the cost.

 Patent of the proprietary drug can only be granted after careful approval on its patent registration application.

-The huge earning of the proprietary drug can circulate back to fund future medical research.
+The money earned by the drug can fund future medical research.
 Providing more resources and manpower to the research and development of another drug candidates.
 As well as attracting new investments to the pharmaceutical research industry due to its exclusive market potential.
 They encourage efforts on biopharmaceutical innovations and newborn medical breakthroughs.